Quick Answer

 ~$50 | 400 lumens max | Rechargeable + AAA compatible | IPX8 | ~75g

-Hands-free lighting isn’t optional — it’s essential.
+Hands-free lighting isn’t optional.
+It’s essential.
 Every time I’ve treated an injury in the field, I’ve needed both hands.
 The Spot 400-R delivers solid output, runs on a rechargeable battery pack or three AAA cells (critical redundancy), and the IPX8 rating means it handles full submersion.
 The red night-vision mode preserves your dark adaptation.
 I’ve worn this headlamp on every SAR callout for the past two years.
-Con: The touch-dimming interface is fiddly with thick gloves.
+Con: The touch-dimming interface gets fiddly with thick gloves.
 Best for: First aid, repairs, cooking, navigating hands-free.

 Coast PX22 — Best Budget Backup Light